 - 4.1.1.1 Method of Squadding: Competitors will be divided into squads of not less than four persons.
 Squads will be numbered in sequence. - 4.1.1.2 Order of Firing: Competitors will change their order of firing at each distance.
 Competitors will move up one or more places at each distance as directed by the CRO or laid down in the conditions of the competition.
 Those competitors displaced from the top of the shooting order shall retain their relative shooting order at the bottom of the squad. - 4.1.1.3 Should any member of a squad be absent, squads may be re-arranged at the firing mound by the CRO. - 4.1.1.4 Squads shall report at the allotted targets at each range and where such is required each competitor will record his shooting order after the first draw. - 4.1.1.5 Squads or competitors shall move from target to target as directed by the CRO or as laid down in the conditions of the competition. - 4.1.1.6 The first competitor in each match is allowed at least 2 minutes to get on to the firing mound.
 The targets will then appear and the Range Officer will order "Commence fire when ready".
 The competitors will be granted a maximum of 3 minutes preparation time from the Commence fire order before their allocated shooting time commences.
-If a competitor commences shooting before the 3 minutes preparation time has elapsed then the allotted shooting time will commence upon the firing of the first shot.
+If a competitor commences shooting before the 3 minutes preparation time has elapsed then the allotted shooting time will commence upon the firing of the first - 4.1.1.7 When a competitor has finished his shoot, he is to make every effort to vacate his position on the mound as quickly and efficiently as possible, so that the following shooter who is to take his position can take his place. - 4.1.1.8 For each following shooter, the new scorer shall, upon taking up his position, identify the new shooter and state loudly and clearly the shooter's name and target number and call "Your time commences now!" and make a note of the time commenced. - 4.1.1.9 A new Shooter's time shall not commence before a period of five (5) minutes (preparation time) has elapsed from when the Shooter whose position he is taking has cleared the mound.
+The Scorer officiating at the mound shall note the time.
+The new Shooter may agree to commence his shoot within the five minute period by advising the Scorer that he is ready to commence.
+The 5 minute period is to allow sufficient preparation time which may have been reduced by the previous Shooter firing his string very quickly, or there was a delay in the mound being vacated. - 4.1.1.10 In the event that a Shooter is moved to another target then the 5 minute preparation time shall not commence until the Shooter has placed all his equipment on the mound.